brack3t/Djrill/docs/usage/sending_mail.rst

 .. attribute:: preserve_recipients

     ``Boolean``: whether Mandrill should include all recipients in the "to" message header.
     Default from your Mandrill account settings.

+.. attribute:: tracking_domain

+    ``str``: domain Mandrill should use to rewrite tracked links and host tracking pixels for this message.
+Useful if you send email from multiple domains.
+    Default from your Mandrill account settings.

+.. attribute:: signing_domain

+    ``str``: domain Mandrill should for DKIM signing and SPF on this message.
+    Useful if you send email from multiple domains.
+    Default from your Mandrill account settings.

 .. attribute:: global_merge_vars